dalmo1991/superflexPy/doc/index.rst

 - the framework components are declared and initialized through a Python script;

-- the framework components are classes with built-in functionalities for handling parameters and states, routing fluxes, and solving the model equations (e.g. describing reservoirs, lag functions, etc.);
+- the framework components are implemented as classes with built-in functionalities for handling parameters and states, routing fluxes, and solving the model equations (e.g. describing reservoirs, lag functions, etc.);

 - the numerical implementation is separated from the conceptual model, allowing the use of different numerical methods for solving the model equations;

-- the framework can be run at multiple levels of complexity, from a single bucket to an entire river network;
+- the framework can be run at multiple levels of complexity, from a single-bucket model to a model that represents an entire river network;

 - the framework is available as an open source Python package from `Github <https://github.com/dalmo1991/superflexPy>`_;